To provide lifetime refuge for abandoned, abused, and neglected big cats with an emphasis on tigers, lions, leopards, and cougars.

 People, like Bum’s former owner, were calling because they had bought or inherited big cats and could not care for them.
 It became evident that big cat ownership was a serious issue being faced across the United States.
 In response to these calls for help, Don, Hilda, and Tanya Jackson stepped up to the challenge and did what most would only dream of – sold everything, bought the ranch, moved over 300 miles, and humbly went to work for the animals.

-After years of hard work, Turpentine Creek Wildlife Refuge reached verified status with the Global Federation of Animal Sanctuaries (GFAS) in 2015.
-This verified status indicates to the world that TCWR is a sanctuary that upholds the highest standards of animal care and safety.
+After years of hard work, Turpentine Creek Wildlife Refuge reached verified status in 2015, and accredited status in 2017, by the Global Federation of Animal Sanctuaries (GFAS).
+The accredited status indicates to the world that TCWR is a sanctuary that upholds the highest standards of animal care and safety.

 Today, there are over a dozen reputable big cat sanctuaries around the country, and Turpentine Creek Wildlife Refuge easily stands out as a frontrunner.
 With a highly competitive intern program (est. 1996), the Refuge was able to more than double its rescue efforts and also establish a strong education base.
 Currently, the United States has thousands of residents keeping dangerous big cats in their backyards, basements, garages, and warehouses with little to no regulations keeping the animal, the owner, and the public safe.
 Turpentine Creek Wildlife Refuge will not only fight to get these regulations in place but also help to continue to clean up the damage caused by the Exotic Pet Trade in this country and abroad.